tgregory98/Mechanical-schema-conceptualisation/README.md

 	- Building graph
 	- Cleaning unwanted nodes

-2. **SCHEMA:** The next stage of the process, which populates the graph with metadata, computes similarity scores, performs entity recognition, and finally abstracts the structure.
+2. **SCHEMA:** (Work-in-progress) The next stage of the process, which populates the graph with metadata, computes similarity scores, performs entity recognition, and finally abstracts the structure.

 	- Populating `etl` nodes from previous stage with `meta` nodes
 	- Computing an pairwise similarity score matrix based of the `meta` nodes, aggregated from: